Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are specific and distinct, highlighting behaviors and adaptations.
-They avoid using the word 'animal' directly.
-Good angles on what defines animals.
+Both samples are specific to animals, focusing on biological characteristics and behaviors, avoiding the word 'animal'.

 ✅ Strengths:
 - Generally specific and relate to correct answer